chiaz91/cz4031-db/submission/ReadMe.md

 # Installation Guide
 ## Prerequisite
+* Windows machine is used
 * Java JDK 11 and latest is installed on machine
-* The instruction is written for Windows machine only
+* Environment variable is set up to enable command prompt to recognize Java
+* Please do not change any file name

 ## Executing Program
 1. Ensure `data.tsv`, `Database.jar`, and `run.bat` files are located under same directory